derSoerrn95/alex/contents/user-manual/learning/learning.md

 If this is the case, a notification will pop up and the actual system output of the word will be displayed at <span class="label">3</span>.
 Finally, click on the *Resume* button to initiate the refinement of the model given your counterexample.

-## Resuming a Previous Learning Process
+## Resuming a previous learning process

 The learning process usually takes a lot of time when learning models from web applications.
 The more annoying it is if the learning process is interrupted due to various reasons and you have to start learning from the beginning.